 Unfortunately, this understanding of the cause of excessive weight still is not recognized enough in America, land of the overweight, or in other nations that also suffer from the problem.

 DOES EATING MEAT MAKE ONE LESS SPIRITUAL?

-Today, our bodies need the nourishment meat provides.
-For example, many do not know that the Dalai Lama eats meat on a regular basis, though sadly he tells his followers not to do so as it their tradition.
+Today, we live in yin times.
+We find that our bodies need the nourishment meat provides.
+For example, many do not know that the Dalai Lama eats meat on a regular basis, though sadly he tells his followers not to do so because it is part of their tradition.

 Reasons why eating meat is important today for mental and spiritual development are:

-Š Meats contain zinc, a nutrient needed for developing some of the finer brain centers and for the nervous system.
-Most vegetarians are very zinc deficient, as zinc is not found abundantly in any vegetable quality foods.
-It is difficult to obtain enough zinc even if one eats meats.
+Š Meats are an excellent source of zinc, a nutrient needed for developing some of the finer brain centers and for the nervous system.
+Most vegetarians are very zinc deficient, as the right zinc compounds are not found abundantly in any vegetable quality foods.
+It is difficult to obtain enough zinc even if one eats meats!

 Š Meats are high in etheric energy.
 This is because animals are more advanced creatures than plants or minerals.
 By eating their flesh, we can absorb some of this energy.
 More about this important topic is found in the article entitled Food And Etheric Development, and in the article entitled Spiritual Development.